lennyAiko/clenny.tech/src/pages/blog/desire-to-win.md

 This phase will get boring sometimes but enjoy the boredom, it is part of the process of conquering your target.
 One may say there are more benefits and results from doing the boring stuff.

+To "desire to win" goes beyond just wanting to make the outcome possible, it takes sacrifice.
+You will need to not negotiate the sacrifice you need to make to for your desired outcome to become a reality.

 ## Conclusion

 This is basically a cheatsheet for you to move from a level 5 performance to a level 12 performance.
 Just by simply applying these basic principles can immensely affect your performance.

 Now this is not a one size fits all, check if it matches your use case before applying them.
 Keep in mind that good things take time, but with time and determination you can always achieve.

 See you on the next one.